Trade Gold Trading

 4. Linear weighted gold trading MA

-The difference between these 4 gold trading moving averages is the weight assigned in to the most recent price data.
+The distinction among these four gold moving averages lies in the emphasis given to the most recent price data points.

 EMA Indicator

-Gold Exponential Moving Average indicator applies more weight to the most recent price data and is calculated by assigning the latest trading price values more weight based on a percent P, multiplier that is used to multiply and assign more weight to the latest trading price data.
+The Moving Average indicator gives more importance to recent price data.
+It does this by giving recent price values more weight using a multiplier that gives more weight to the latest data.

 LWMA Indicator

-Gold SMMA Indicator is calculated by applying a smoothing factor of N, the smoothing factor is composed of N smoothing for N trading price periods.
+The Gold SMMA Indicator is determined by applying a smoothing factor of N, which consists of N smoothing periods for historical price data.

-The Linear Weighted Moving Average indicator reacts fastest to trading price data, followed by the Exponential Moving Average and then the SMA.
+The Linear Weighted Moving Average indicator is quickest to respond to price data, followed by the Exponential Moving Average and then the SMA.

-Gold Moving Averages - SMA, EMA, LWMA Moving Averages - How Do I Use MA Indicator on Chart?
+Gold MAs - SMA, EMA, LWMA MAs Moving Averages - How Do I Use Moving Average(MA) Technical Indicator on Chart?

 Gold Broker